joesustaric/golang-trains/README.md

 - [ ] error tests
 - [ ] go lint / go vet fixes
 - [ ] more idiomatic golang stuff
-- [ ]execute in a goroutine pipeline
+- [ ] execute in a goroutine pipeline?

 TO DO
 - [ ] cli application ```go-trains```